 Choices between $250USD and $500 can seem plentiful when looking around the hardware store.
 But there are many grills that are poor in quality and design.
 These tend to be impulse purchases for people who have not done their research.
 Big, shiny grills with five main burners and a host of extras don’t tend to last long, cook well, or offer a lot of power.
 The gas grills that I have selected in this price range tend to be relatively small and limited in features.
-It is the quality of the internal components and their ability to produce high temperatures and even heat that makes for a good grill.
+The quality of the internal components and their ability to produce high temperatures and even heat makes for a good grill.
 Most grillers do not need a huge grill, but the size is a big marketing point.
 Avoid the biggest grills and stick with simple and avoid shiny.

 Gas Grills between $500 and $1000

 Moving up in the price scale brings bigger, better, and more powerful gas grills.
 The models on this list produce even heating, little flare-up problems and can put a serious sear on a steak.
 While they don’t generally come with many extras, accessories for these grills are plentiful and additions like rotisserie kits can be had to increase their versatility.
 I still recommend avoiding a lot of shiny metal or grills that are simply too big for their price tags, but there is a lot to choose from here.

 Now we reach the price range of gas grills where we see products that are much more like actual cooking appliances.
 Here the grills are bigger, more powerful, and potentially loaded with extra features.
 Don’t, however, believe that even up to $2,000USD is going to get a high-quality, all-stainless steel grill that will last for decades.
 So the question is, do you want an oversized grill loaded with extras or a grill that performs and lasts?
 This list is organized around the latter.
 The grills I have selected have high and even heating with a durable body that will eliminate the need to replace the grill in a few years.